charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Selected Provenance Collectors

 @Tbl:tools shows the provenance collectors we collected and their qualitative features.
+Because there are not many open-source provenance collectors in prior work, we also include the following tools, which are not necessarily provenance collectors, but may be adapted as such: strace, ltrace, fsatrace, and RR.

+The second column shows the "collection method", which we categorize by the following:

+- **User-level tracing**:
+  A provenance tool may use "debugging" or "tracing" features provided by the kernel, e.g., `ptrace(2)` [@Ptrace], to trace another program's I/O operations.

+- **Built-in auditing service**:
+  A provenance tool may use auditing service built in to the kernel, e.g., Linux Auditing Framework [@madabhushanaConfigureLinuxSystem2021], enhanced Berkeley Packet Filter (eBPF) [@BPFDocumentation], kprobes [@kenistonKernelProbesKprobes], and ETW [@EventTracingWin322021] for Windows.

+- **Filesystem instrumentation**:
+  A provenance tool may set up a file system, so it can log I/O operations, e.g., using Filesystem in User SpacE (FUSE) interface [@FUSE], or Virtual File System (VFS) interface [@goochOverviewLinuxVirtual].

+- **Dynamic library instrumentation**:
+  A provenance tool may replace a library used to execute I/O operations (e.g., glibc) with one that logs the calls before executing them.

+- **Binary instrumentation**:
+  A provenance tool may use binary instrumentation (dynamic or static) to identify I/O operations in another program.

+- **Compile-time instrumentation**:
+  A provenance tool may be a compiler pass that modifies the program to emit provenance data, especially intra-program control flow.

+- **Kernel instrumentation**:
+  A provenance tool may be a modified kernel either by directly modifying and recompiling the kernel's source tree.

+- **Kernel module**:
+  Rather than directly modify the kernel's source, the provenance tool may simply require that the user load a custom kernel module.

+- **VM instrumentation**:
+  A provenance tool may execute the program in a virtual machine, where it can observe the program's I/O operations.

 The last column in the table categorizes the "state" of that provenance collector in this work into one of the following:

 - **Not for Linux.**